zuai-logo

 Causes: National defense, economic growth.
 Effects: Job creation, suburban growth, homogenous culture.

-What did Truman propose with the Fair Deal?
+What is the definition of Truman's Fair Deal?